 Often simply referred to as ‘360’ or ‘waves’, essentially, 360 waves gets its apt title from its appearance – it looks like subtly undulating waves, all over.
-Largely attributed to musicians like Trey Songz, Nelly and P Diddy rocking this hairstyle, the 360 wave started to grow in popularity during the ’90s, and well into the noughties, too.
+Largely attributed to musicians like Trey Songz, Nelly and P Diddy rocking this hairstyle, 360 waves grew in popularity during the ’90s, and well into the noughties, too.
 It’s a great way to utilise your naturally curly, coily or kinky hair texture to add interest to a classic short Caesar cut.

-Heads up: nailing this look takes patience, preparation and paying regular attention to your mane.
+Heads up: nailing this look takes patience, preparation and consistency.
 But there’s no denying the dedication will be reflected in the awesome results.

 Sadly, there are no hard and fast rules when it comes to brushing frequency; it all depends on your hair’s natural texture.
 But if you have less of a visible curl pattern, you’ll probably have to brush your hair more often to get the 360 effect.

 And that’s all there is to it!
 It’s a simple process but with a little time and patience, repeating this process everyday will train your hair to develop defined 360 waves.